psychemedia/storytelling-notes/twa-sisters-binnorie.md

 For water for to bake some bread.

 13 ' O father, father, stop the dam,
-For it 's either a lady or a milk-white swan.'
+For it's either a lady or a milk-white swan.'

-14 He dragged her out vmto the shore,
+14 He dragged her out unto the shore,
 And stripped her of all she wore.

 15 By cam a fiddler, and he was fair,